Senior Pet Care in Manassas, VA

 When Is a Pet Considered a Senior?

-- 8–10 years for smaller breed dogs
+- 8–10 years for smaller dogs

 - 7–10 years for cats

-Why Senior Pet Care Is So Important
+Why Senior Pet Care Is Important

 - Arthritis and joint disease